XCharts-Team/XCharts/Assets/XCharts/Documentation/xcharts-configuration-EN.md

 * `name`: The name of indicator.
 * `max`: The maximum value of indicator, with default value of 0, but we recommend to set it manually.
 * `min`: The minimum value of indicator, with default value of 0.
+* `min`: Normal range.
+When the value is outside this range, the display color is automatically changed.
 * `textStyle`: The text style of indicator [TextStyle](#TextStyle).

 ## `TextLimit`